pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-plan.rst

    is the suggested location of the latest YAML schema used to validate the replica catalog.

-**$PEGASUS_HOME/etc/sc-4.0.xsd**
-   is the suggested location of the latest Site Catalog schema that is used to create the XML version of the site catalog

 **$PEGASUS_HOME/etc/sample-5.0-data/**
    is where you can find the latest sample catalog and workflow files in the YAML format.